-Boeing 747 - Boeing's largest passenger plane
+Boeing 747 - the largest passenger aircraft from Boeing

 Boeing 747 (Jumbo Jet) is a long-haul, long-haul, large-capacity, four-seater passenger aircraft produced by the American company Boeing.
 It is a widebody aircraft.

 For 35 years (1970-2005), Jumbo Jet held the record for the largest passenger aircraft in the world, a record broken by the Airbus A380 with its entry into commercial service.